 The new accelerator will double the beam energy of its predecessor from 400 million to 800 million electronvolts.
 That boost will enable the Fermilab accelerator complex to achieve megawatt-scale beam power.

-About the Draft Environmental Assessment
+About the Environmental Assessment

-About the Environmental Assessment process
+About the NEPA process

 For more information: